 For the latest information from the Fulbright Student Program, we encourage those who are interested to attend one or more webinars, offered by the national Fulbright folks over the spring months.
 There, you will be able to ask questions about the type of programs available and your eligibility for them.
 We also encourage you to view the powerpoint posted on this page entitled “What’s New in Fulbright”.
 This allows you to see which opportunities the program is especially pushing, which is good to know as you make your plans.

 A note about COVID-19: We understand that it may be hard to imagine living overseas, given the global pandemic at the moment.
-We remind you, though, that applications due in the Fall of 2020 would send successful applicants to the field in the Fall of 2021, over a year away.
+We remind you, though, that applications due in the Fall of 2021 will send successful applicants to the field in the Fall of 2022, over a year away.
 By then, we’ll hope to have vaccines and medicines– and an increasing awareness of our interdependence.
 (It’s even possible that the number of applicants may decline a bit – making this an especially good year to apply!)
 If you’re considering an application, we encourage you to let us know.
 Lewis & Clark’s FPA (Fulbright Program Assistant, Therese Augst (email@example.com) would be glad to talk via Zoom.

 Gates Cambridge Scholarships are highly competitive full-cost scholarships.
 They are awarded to outstanding applicants from countries outside the UK to pursue a full-time postgraduate degree in any subject available at the University of Cambridge.